zeh/instagram-grid-creator/README.md

 # Instagram Grid Creator

-Small script to create a grid-like image based on a user's Instagram feed.
+Small script to create a grid-like image based on a user's Instagram feed using Node.js.

 ## Usage